Retro Review: Dil

 - "Dum Dama Dum" was added to the movie only after the movie was released.

-- The Filmfare Award for Best Actress won by Madhuri Dixit Nene for Dil was the first Filmfare Best Actress Award
+- The Filmfare Award for Best Actress won by Madhuri Dixit Nene for Dil was the first Filmfare Best Actress Award of her career.

 - After the success of Dil, many other filmmakers decided to cash in on the popularity of the name, which is why many movies after Dil had variations of the name in their title, such as Dil Toh Pagal Hai, Dil Hai Ki Maanta Nahi and many others